cryptoteatime/idkca-cashapp/trunk/readme.txt

 The WooCommerce CashApp Payment Gateway plugin allows your customers to make payments using CashApp directly on your WooCommerce store.
 This plugin seamlessly integrates with your store, providing a convenient and secure payment method for your customers.

+**Note**: The free version does not support automatic payment confirmations.
+Automatic payment confirmation is available with the premium add-on.

 == Features ==

 - **Easy Integration**: Quickly add CashApp as a payment option on your WooCommerce store.